donovanainsley/movie-maestro/README.md

 - How to play modal, explaining the quizes purpose.
 - A leaderboard that saves users score to the local storage allowing them to track high scores.
 - A heads up display to display question count and user score.
+- A 404 page if the incorrect URL is entered.

 ### Future Features